 - Or, you can search the Health Insurance Marketplace to make the best decision for you and your family.

-You're immediately covered by the Transitional Assistance Management Program (TAMP) for 180-days.
+You immediately get the Transitional Assistance Management Program (TAMP) for 180-days.

-- TAMP coverage begins on the first day after your active duty service ends.
+- TAMP begins on the first day after your active duty service ends.

-- Family members are also covered by TAMP.
+- Your family members can also get TAMP.

 Line of Duty Care

 You can get care for any illness, injury, or disease you got or that got worse in the line of duty. >>Learn More

 You can get TRICARE’s prescription drug coverage if you have:

 - Continued Health Care Benefit Program